 - Helitack Crew

 - Unit Crew

+- Hoist Crew

 - Firetack Crew

-Helitack Crew
+Helitack Crews

-Helitack crews are comprised of four (4) individuals - Leader and three (3) Members.
+Helitack crews are comprised of four (4) individuals - leader and three (3) Members or eight (8) individuals - leader, subleader and six (6) members.
 Individuals, who are selected for training, must first pass the required physical fitness test, and then attend two weeks of Wildfire Crew Member Training.
 Helitack crews are located throughout the Forest Area and are general-purpose initial attack forces that travel by either vehicle or helicopter.

-Unit Crew
+Unit Crews